-Use this scholarship application tracker to stay organized and submit your applications on time.
-As you complete each step, check off or fill in the appropriate box.
+step, check off or fill in the appropriate box.
 Note that not every application will require all the steps.
 Beware of scholarship scams, such as requests for your Social Security number, credit card or checking account number, or payments to apply.
-For more info, go to https://finaid.org/scholarships/scams.
+For Use this scholarship application tracker to stay organized and submit your applications on time.
+As you complete each more info, go to https://finaid.org/scholarships/scams.

-AWARD
+RECEIVED

 WINNER ANNOUNCED

 DATE SUBMITTED

 OTHER

-ISSION FINANCIAL RECORDS
+SION FINANCIAL RECORDS

-REQUIRED ITEMS FOR SUBMISSION TRANSCRIPT
+REQUESTED ITEMS FOR SUBMISSION TRANSCRIPT

-REQUIRED IT ESSAY(S)
+QUESTED ITE ESSAY(S)

-RECOMMENDATION LETTER(S)
+RE RECOMMENDATION LETTER(S)

 AMOUNT

-CRITERIA DEADLINE AMOUNT
+DEADLINE

 CRITERIA

-URLOR CONTACT INFO
+URL OR CONTACT INFO

 SCHOLARSHIP NAME